joergen7/erlang-red/README.md

 The idea is not to provide Erlang nodes for NodeRED rather the idea is to replace the NodeJS backend of Node-RED with an Erlang equivalent.

-The goal is to offer the advanages of visual flow based programming using a programming language that is designed for message passing and concurrency from the ground up - that's why Erlang was selected.
+The goal is to offer the advantages of visual flow based programming using a programming language that is designed for message passing and concurrency from the ground up - that's why Erlang was selected.

 Implementation Ramblings